Barr Smith Library: History

 The Barr Smith Reading Room is a notable feature of the library on Level 2.
 It features oak flooring and furniture with white pillars holding the gilded and ivory arches that form the rounded ceiling.
 Between the pillars and the arches are two large Latin inscriptions that run across both sides of the room in gold and commemorate the donations from Robert and his family who played a major role in its development.
 In mid-2023, over 61 paper planes were found in ledges around the ceiling of the reading room, including one made using a university brochure dating back to 1991.

 The library is also home to a collection of rare books, the archives documenting the development of the university among other collections across various subject areas.
 This includes books belonging to Samuel Way's collection, who had donated 16,000 books.

 Description

 The library houses Rare Books and Special Collections and University Archives and Recordkeeping.
 It is also home to large collections across many subject areas including Australian history, politics and literature, English literature, world wars, socialism and fascism, women and gender studies, utopian literature, and food studies.
 Specialist collections include the Music Collection, East Asian Collection, Yaitya Ngutupira and Recreational Reading.
 Level 2 of the library is home to the large and opulent Reading Room.
 The High Use Collection and study spaces on level 3 can be accessed 24/7.
+The library offers more than 500 places for individual study along with over 130 computer workstations.

+The Library holds Rare Books and Special Collections area comprising roughly of 85,000 items.
+The area hold books arranged into several collections: the "Strong room collection", "Rare room collection", "Pacific collection", "Theatre", "University" and "Minor collection".